filecoin-project/specs/actors.md

 		Fatal("not authorized to submit post for miner")
 	}

-	// ensure the fault sets properly stack, recovered is a subset of the combined
+	// ensure recovered is a subset of the combined fault sets, and that done
-	// fault sets, and that done does not intersect with either, and that all sets
+	// does not intersect with either, and that all sets only reference sectors
-	// only reference sectors that currently exist if !miner.ValidateFaultSets(faults, recovered, done) {
+	// that currently exist
+	if !miner.ValidateFaultSets(faults, recovered, done) {
 		Fatal("fault sets invalid")
 	}